-Why top managers are often the targets of cyber criminals
+Why are top managers often the targets of cyber criminals?

 I have lost count of the incidents where the source of a virus infection has been the MD’s computer